asbor/iu-project-software-engineering/doc/Conception-Phase/HoppyBrew-Concept.md

 ### Intended Solution:

 The GUI design will prioritize clear layout and intuitive controls, enhancing user experience and usability.
-User feedback will be solicited and incorporated iteratively to refine the GUI design and ensure optimal usability.
+Inspiration will be drawn from modern webpages such as GitBook and Google Photos, with an emphasis on simplicity and elegance.
+While the design may bear resemblance to existing applications like Brewfather and Beersmith, efforts will be made to innovate and streamline the interface, minimizing the use of windows and pop-ups to improve user flow and engagement.
+Continuous user feedback will drive iterative refinement of the GUI design to ensure optimal usability and satisfaction.

-## 5.3 Value to Customers
+## 6.3 Value to Customers

 ### Requirement: